rianadon/timer-bar-card/README.md

 entity: binary_sensor.oven_on  # Entity that triggers the count-up
 max_value: 2h  # Bar fills completely after 2 hours
 duration: null
+active_state: "on" # Only active when the binary_sensor is "on"
 ```

 **`max_value` Options:**